-SWI swissinfo.ch Annual Report 2023
+SWI swissinfo.ch Annual Report 2023 - SWI swissinfo.ch

 If you have not yet downloaded it, why not take a look now?

-In our Election Guide, ahead of voting day we progressively added background pieces on the elections, pieces that were explicitly tailored to the Swiss Abroad – such as on electronic voting, which was possible in a few cantons.
+In our election guide ahead of voting day we progressively added background pieces on the elections, pieces that were explicitly tailored to the Swiss Abroad – such as on e-voting, which was possible in a few cantons.

 In the wake of the elections, we took a closer look at the outcome for the Swiss Abroad.
 Once again, none of the 43 Swiss Abroad candidates made it into parliament – making insights into the voting habits of the Swiss Abroad community all the more interesting.